-- Our departmental and University guidelines are available on the web: - http://www.cs.auckland.ac.nz/administration/policies/ - http://www.auckland.ac.nz/uoa/about/teaching/plagiarism/plagiarism.cfm - Which of the following actions could be justified (or be considered unjustified) with respect to a "right to integrity" or a "right to attribution"? - "using the work of others in preparing an assignment and presenting it as your own..." - "Getting help in understanding from staff and tutors." - "Making up or fabricating data." - "Submitting the same, or a substantially similar, assignment that you have done for assessment in more than one course." - "Assistance (professional or unpaid) with a writing project in order to improve the expression of your own ideas..."
+- Our University policy: - https://cdn.auckland.ac.nz/assets/central/about/the-university/how-theuniversity-works/policy-and-administration/Supervision/student-academicconduct-statute.pdf - Which of the following actions could be justified (or be considered unjustified) with respect to a "right to integrity" or a "right to attribution"? - Using the work of others without explicit acknowledgement and referencing... - Getting help in understanding from staff and tutors. - The fabrication or falsification of data, including changing research records. - Submitting the same, or a substantially similar, assignment for more than one assessment. - Assistance (professional or unpaid) with a writing project in order to improve the expression of your own ideas.